mastats/cli_user_data_processing/README.md

 3. **Use of classes for the CLI app**

 As the app grows and becomes more complex the uses of classes can be beneficial.
 Specially if there are commands that share logic or need to be grouped, additional modularity, configuration or session data is required.

+4. **Wrap the CLI in a Web Service**

+Flask could be used to create an HTTP interface with multiple endpoints that runs the CLI commands with the requested parameters.
+The web service could be accessed directly or provided as a part of a in-house backoffice solution made with any front-end framework.